salesforcecli/plugin-community/messages/create.md

 # description

-See 'Which Experience Cloud Template Should I Use?' (https://help.salesforce.com/s/articleView?id=sf.siteforce_commtemp_intro.htm&type=5) in Salesforce Help for more information about the different template types available for Experience Cloud.
+Run the "community list template" command to see the templates available in your org.
+See 'Which Experience Cloud Template Should I Use?' in Salesforce Help for more information about the different template types available. (https://help.salesforce.com/s/articleView?id=sf.siteforce_commtemp_intro.htm&type=5)

-When creating a site with the Build Your Own (LWR) template, you must also specify the AuthenticationType value using the format templateParams.AuthenticationType=value, where value is AUTHENTICATED, UNAUTHENTICATED, or AUTHENTICATED_WITH_PUBLIC_ACCESS.
+When you create a site with the Build Your Own (LWR) template, you must also specify the AuthenticationType value using the format templateParams.AuthenticationType=value, where value is AUTHENTICATED or AUTHENTICATED_WITH_PUBLIC_ACCESS_ENABLED.
 Name and values are case-sensitive.
-See 'ExperienceBundle' in the Metadata API Developer Guide for more information. (https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_experiencebundle.htm)
+See 'DigitalExperienceBundle' in the Metadata API Developer Guide for more information. (https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_digitalexperiencebundle.htm)

+The site creation process is an async job that generates a jobId.
+To check the site creation status, query the BackgroundOperation object and enter the jobId as the Id.
+See ‘BackgroundOperation’ in the Object Reference for the Salesforce Platform for more information. (https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_backgroundoperation.htm)

+If the job doesn’t complete within 10 minutes, it times out.
+You receive an error message and must restart the site creation process.
+Completed jobs expire after 24 hours and are removed from the database.

-When you execute this command, it creates the site in preview status, which means that it isn't yet live.
+When you run this command, it creates the site in preview status, which means that the site isn't yet live.
 After you finish building your site, you can make it live.

 If you have an Experience Builder site, publish the site using the "community publish" command to make it live.

-If you have a Salesforce Tabs + Visualforce site, activate the site to make it live by updating the status field of the Network type in the Metadata API.
-Alternatively, in Experience Workspaces, go to Administration | Settings, and click Activate.
+If you have a Salesforce Tabs + Visualforce site, to activate the site and make it live, update the status field of the Network type in Metadata API. (https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_network.htm) Alternatively, in Experience Workspaces, go to Administration | Settings, and click Activate.

-For Experience Builder sites, activating the site just sends out a welcome email to site members.
+For Experience Builder sites, activating the site sends a welcome email to site members.

 # examples